CodesbyGK/Data-Science-Practicals/README.md

-# Data-Science-Practicals
+# Data_Science
-Data Science Practicals from my college coursework, including experiments on data preprocessing, exploratory data analysis, regression, classification, clustering, and other core concepts.
-This repository will be updated with future practicals on machine learning algorithms,  advanced analytics techniques.
+Data Science from my college coursework, including experiments on data preprocessing, exploratory data analysis, regression, classification, clustering, and other core concepts.
+This repository will be updated with future practicals and projects on machine learning algorithms,  advanced analytics techniques.

 This repository contains my Data Science practicals including: